-We will investigate all complaints about excessive noise but we can only take action if the noise is considered to be a statutory nuisance.
+We will investigate all complaints about noise issues.
+Action can only be taken if the noise is considered to be a statutory noise nuisance.

-To report a noise nuisance on line you will need:
+To report a noise nuisance you will need:

 - information about what the noise nuisance is